-This Focused Meeting will take place on 21–23 June 2017 at the Metropolitan Arts Centre, Belfast, UK.
+This Focused Meeting took place on 21–23 June 2017 at the Metropolitan Arts Centre, Belfast, UK.

 Organising committee: John McGrath, Vincent O'Flaherty, Katrina Macintosh, Jason Chin and John Quinn.

-The meeting will run over three days, with the All Island Phosphorus Sustainability Workshop on day one followed by the conference on days two and three.
-Delegates have the option to attend the workshop and conference either in their entirety, or as standalone events.
+The meeting ran over three days, with the All Island Phosphorus Sustainability Workshop on day one followed by the conference on days two and three.
+Delegates had the option to attend the workshop and conference either in their entirety, or as standalone events.

 Approved by the Royal Society of Biology for purposes of CPD, this event may be counted as 70 CPD credits.Download programme book